andfoy/pywinpty/README.md

 pip install pytest pytest-lazy-fixture flaky
 ```

-All the tests can be exceuted using the following command
+All the tests can be executed using the following command

 ```bash
 python runtests.py